exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 * Resource type: /libs/granite/ui/components/coral/foundation/form/multifield
 * See spec: [Multifield](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/granite-ui/api/jcr_root/libs/granite/ui/components/coral/foundation/form/multifield/index.html)

-Creates a multifield (a group of one or more fields that be reproduced multiple times) in a Touch UI dialog.
+Creates a multifield (a group of one or more fields that will be reproduced multiple times) in a Touch UI dialog.
 See the [dedicated section on the multifields](multiplying-fields.md).

 ### NumberField